ironbar/prompt_recovery/docs/modeling/Iteration_19_plan_last_submission.md

 ### Submission planning

+I can only make 5 submissions:

+- A single model with the maximum predictions possible, mistral_v3 is a candidate for this, f.e. mistral_v3x10
-- The four models with one prediction each, using sampling. ¿Estimated submission time?
+- The four models from previous train runs, using sampling. `MMML v1`
 - The above with mean prompt
-- The four models with more predictions each, using sampling
+- The four models trained on this iteration with one prediction each, using sampling.
+That would take 6 hours. `MMML v2`
-- A single model with the maximum predictions possible, mistral_v3 is a candidate for this, f.e. mistral_v3x10
-- Same but with mean prompt
+- The above with mean prompt

-- Mistral_v3 with different number of prompts and mean prompt.
-- A submission with each of the new models doing as much predictions as possible.
+The deadline is at 23:59 UTC, which is 2 hours more in my timezone.
+If I make the submission at 18:00 it would take 8 hours to run, that should be enough.
+But there might be GPU crunch.

 ## Results